 "...Every year I was asked to resubmit new evidence to prove that my mother was dead and I had no contact with my father."
 Student, female.

+52% of 359 students who referenced the process 'difficult or 'very difficult' referenced two or more of these categories.
+The most common dual responses included 'length of process' and 'unclear, inconsistent advice'.
 The complex nature of the process and the lack of comprehension leads to a delay in a payment.
 The inherent stress has further negative ramifications, such as the possibilities of leaving their course.
 There is a sense that there is a lack of compassion from the system